 If your BBQ has a temperature gauge on the front, you’ll notice that the temp goes down dramatically when the lid is open.
 It can drop as much as 100-200 degrees.
 Keeping the grill lid closed as much as possible keeps the heat in and allows the roast to cook more evenly.

-It can take up to 20-25 minutes to cook a 2 pound tri-tip, so check the temperature with an instant read digital meat thermometer (120 degrees for rare, 130 for medium rare, and 140 for medium).
+It can take up to 20-25 minutes to cook a 2-pound tri-tip, so it’s best to check the internal temperature with an instant-read digital meat thermometer.
+Remove the tri-tip from the grill when it reaches this internal temperature:

 The Flesh Test for Meat Doneness:

 If you don’t have a meat thermometer, try the flesh test.
 It’s not quite reliable, but it will do in a pinch.